Fiordland Penguin vs Galapagos Penguin

 Do Fiordland Penguins and Galapagos Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Galapagos Penguins are found in Galapagos Islands (Ecuador).
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Galapagos Penguins live in Galapagos Islands (Ecuador).
+This geographic separation means they face different environmental pressures and predator communities.